kolesnikbeata/finalproject/README.md

 All usual symbols from the keybord can be used for encryption.

-**HOW TO RUN A PROGARM?**
+**HOW TO RUN A PROGRAM?**

 To start a prograrm run _main.py_ in terminal.

+Machine can encode and decode messages.
+You need to select which action you would like to do.

-You will be able to select how you would like to input the message for encryption.
+If you want to encode a message you will be able to select the method of input for encryption.
 Two methods are available:
 * to input the message directly,
 * to use the message from the file "texttoencrypt.txt"

 After Encrypting the message, program will ask if you want to:
 * save the key and initial indexes of symbols needed to decrypt the code.
-* decrypt the message using the program
+Remember - without key saved - it will be impossible to decode the message.

+If you want to decode your message - key.txt and encrypted message need to be saved.

 **STUCTURE OF FILES**

 * texttoencrypt.txt - file, that consist the message, you can chose to be encrypted
-* Encrypted_message.txt - file, where encrypted message will be saved after successful run of the progarm
+* encrypted_message.txt - file, where encrypted message will be saved after successful run of the progarm
 * key.txt - file, where key, needed to decrypt the encrypted file will be saved adter successful run of the progam
-* Output - file, that gives back the initial message, that was encrypted.
+* output - file, that gives back the initial message, that was encrypted.